howl-editor/howl/site/source/doc/api/dispatch.md

 Invokes `f` in a coroutine, with any additional arguments passed to `launch`.
-If the coroutine starts correctly, `true` is returned along with the coroutine's status (e.g. 'running', 'dead').
-If an error is encountered upon launching the coroutine, `false` is returned along with the error message.
+If the coroutine starts correctly, `true` is returned along with the coroutine's status (e.g. 'running', 'dead'), and the actual coroutine object.
+If an error is encountered upon launching the coroutine, `false` is returned along with the error message and the actual coroutine object.

 ### park (description)